mdcao/japsa/docs/source/tools/jsa.np.f5reader.rst

 ~~~~~~~
   --GUI           Run with a Graphical User Interface
                   (default='false')
-  --realtime      Run the program in real-time mode, i.e., keep waiting for new
-                  data from the Metrichor agent
+  --realtime      Run the program in real-time mode, i.e., keep waiting for new data from Metrichor agent
                   (default='false')
   --folder=s      The folder containing base-called reads
                   (default='null')